 “The church double checked the sites where I found an unmarked grave by pushing a small 5 foot rod into the ground, and it would hit the coffin.
 But they couldn’t identify their unmarked wooden graves with the rod either because of the deterioration.
 The graves ranged in date from 1900-2017,” says the analyst of her findings.

 This job was an interesting exception from our usual services.
 “Although a bit morbid at times, it was neat to see how visible most of the graves were in the GPR data,” says Elizabeth.
 For Penhall Technologies, what we like most about a job like this is that we are allowed the opportunity to uncover a bit of history for the customer as well as give them the peace of mind when allocating proper sites to the members of the church in the future.

-This is not the first time Penhall has done work like this (see our press release for our work with a Buddhist Temple in Auburn, WA).
+This is not the first time Penhall has done work like this.
 Because we are allowed to play a role in these types of historical findings, it definitely won’t be the last either!
 We look forward to uncovering more of history in future projects.

 For inquiries on our Private Locating Services:

 Or Visit Us: